Clean Code

 return a + b

-With Pytest, you can test it by creating anew file test_simple_function.py:
+With Pytest, you can test it by creating a new file test_simple_function.py:

 PYTHON